davorg/dmp/chapters/appendix-a.md

 * `$sth->execute([@bind_values])` Executes the prepared statement on the database.
 If the statement is an insert, delete, or update then when this function returns, the insert, delete, or update will be complete.
 If the statement was a select statement, then you will need to call one of the fetch functions to get access to the result set.
 If any parameters are passed to this function, then bind_param will be run for each value before the statement is executed.

 * `$sth->fetchrow_arrayref`, `$sth->fetch` (fetch is an alias for `fetchrow_arrayref`) Fetches the next row of data from the result set and returns a reference to an array that holds the data values.
-Any NULL data items are returned as undef.
-When there are no more rows to be returned, the function returns undef.
+Any NULL data items are returned as `undef`.
+When there are no more rows to be returned, the function returns `undef`.

 * `$sth->fetchrow_array` Similar to `fetchrow_arrayref`, except that it returns an array containing the row data.
 When there are no more rows to return, fetchrow_array returns an empty array.

 * `$sth->fetchrow_hashref` Similar to fetchrow_arrayref, except that it returns a hash containing the row data.
 The keys of the hash are the column names and the values are the data items.
-When there are no more rows to return, this function returns undef.
+When there are no more rows to return, this function returns `undef`.

 * `$sth->fetchall_arrayref` Returns all of the data from a result set at one time.
 The function returns a reference to an array.
 Each element of the array is a reference to another.
 Each of these second-level arrays represents one row in the result set and each element contains a data item.
 This function returns an empty array if there is no data returned by the statement.